 Forests fulfill many cultural and spiritual roles for forest communities; particular sites are often of specific cultural and archaeological value.

-Process issues: participation in decision-making and access to dispute resolution
+Process impacts: participation in decision-making and access to dispute resolution

 Refers to the right of relevant stakeholders to participate in decision-making processes that affect the management of forests, or in dispute-resolution mechanisms.
 Relevant stakeholders may include local communities, indigenous peoples, workers and their unions, and, in some cases, interested civil society organizations and individuals.
 (See “Participation and access to information,” below.)